Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 ### JENKINS\_HOME: Create Folder and Environment Variable

-Jenkins-CI will look for a JENKINS\_HOME environment variable on first run and will create the required installation file structure in that folder.
-This is preferred than installing Jenkins-CI in its default location and then needing to clone the Jenkins-LSCI project into it.
+Jenkins will look for a JENKINS\_HOME environment variable on first run and will create the required installation file structure in that folder.
+This is preferred than installing Jenkins in its default location and then needing to clone the Jenkins-LSCI project into it.

-1. Create a folder in a suitable location on your file system where you will install Jenkins-CI.
+1. Create a folder in a suitable location on your file system where you will install Jenkins.
 For example create a C:\\DEVTOOLS\\Jenkins folder

 2. Create a JENKINS\_HOME environment variable for your operating system.
 This variable should point to the folder you just created.
 For example JENKINS\_HOME=C:\\DEVTOOLS\\Jenkins